BioRRW/Camera-Trap-Detection/README.md

 </p>

-Initial Detection: Run MegaDetector on the entire image set to generate a primary JSON file with all potential detections.
+1. Initial Detection: Run MegaDetector on the entire image set to generate a primary JSON file with all potential detections.

-Suspicious Duplicate Removal: Identify and manually curate recurring, stationary detections that are likely false positives (e.g., equipment, vegetation).
+2. Suspicious Duplicate Removal: Identify and manually curate recurring, stationary detections that are likely false positives (e.g., equipment, vegetation).

-Horizon Detection: Analyze all images to determine the coordinates of the horizon line, which allows for different processing of sky and ground.
+3. Horizon Detection: Analyze all images to determine the coordinates of the horizon line, which allows for different processing of sky and ground.

-Final Filtering & Sorting: Apply a final set of variable confidence thresholds based on the horizon data and other conditions (day/night) to produce a clean, sorted output.
+4. Final Filtering & Sorting: Apply a final set of variable confidence thresholds based on the horizon data and other conditions (day/night) to produce a clean, sorted output.

-Scripts
+## Scripts
-This repository contains the following key scripts:

-simple_megadetector_test.py: A wrapper script to run the initial MegaDetector batch processing.
+`simple_megadetector_test.py` A wrapper script to run the initial MegaDetector batch processing.
 It generates the first raw JSON output.

-find_repeat_detections.py (from MegaDetector): Identifies detections that repeatedly occur in the same location across multiple images.
+`find_repeat_detections.py` (from MegaDetector) Identifies detections that repeatedly occur in the same location across multiple images.

-remove_repeat_detections.py (from MegaDetector): Removes the detections that were manually confirmed as false positives.
+`remove_repeat_detections.py` (from MegaDetector) Removes the detections that were manually confirmed as false positives.

-detect_horizons_json.py: A modified script to detect the horizon line in each image and save the coordinates.
+`detect_horizons_json.py` A modified script to detect the horizon line in each image and save the coordinates.

-final_md_process_sort_v3.py: The main orchestrator script that applies the final horizon-based filtering and sorts the images into output folders.
+`final_md_process_sort_v3.py` The main orchestrator script that applies the final horizon-based filtering and sorts the images into output folders.

-postprocess_md_horizon.py: A helper module used by the final script to handle the filtering logic.
+`postprocess_md_horizon.py` A helper module used by the final script to handle the filtering logic.

-How to Run the Analysis
+## How to Run the Analysis

 Follow these steps to replicate the entire data processing workflow.
 All paths should be updated to match your local file structure.

-Step 1: Initial MegaDetector Run
+### Step 1: Initial MegaDetector Run

 This script runs MegaDetector on all images and generates the initial raw results JSON file.

 python simple_megadetector_test.py

-Output: photos_all_000001.json
+- Output: photos_all_000001.json

-Step 2: Find Suspicious Duplicate Detections
+### Step 2: Find Suspicious Duplicate Detections

 This script identifies recurring detections that are candidates for removal.
 **This script is found from the MegaDetector Repo and must be downloaded.**